Ukraine says OSCE military observers to go to Crimea

 He said the security situation on the Black Sea peninsula was “complicated but stable”.

-Several members of the Organization for Security and Cooperation in Europe were set to send up a maximum of two observers each on the mission, diplomatic sources at OSCE headquarters in Vienna said.
+Several members of the Organization for Security and Cooperation in Europe - including the United States - were set to send observers on the mission, tentatively scheduled to start on Wednesday and last a week, diplomatic sources at OSCE headquarters in Vienna said.
+They said the mission could be extended for longer.

-The United States has agreed to take part, U.S. envoy Daniel Baer said.

-“The invitation is for a week-long visit initially.
-The United States will dispatch two monitors per the request of the Ukrainian government,” he told Reuters.

-He said around 15 observers had been volunteered so far and more responses were still coming in from OSCE members.

-It was not immediately clear whether Russia would allow monitors to enter the Black Sea peninsula, where it controls the airspace and access points.
+It was not immediately clear whether Russia would allow monitors to enter the region, where it controls the airspace and access points.
 The diplomats said Russia’s agreement was not legally necessary.

-The Russian delegation to the OSCE did not respond to an emailed request for comment.
+“They (Ukraine) plan to start the observation as a voluntary measure that they can host on their territory to visit the (military) facilities... to dispel concern,” a Vienna-based diplomat accredited to the OSCE told Reuters.

-President Vladimir Putin ordered troops involved in a military exercise in western Russia back to base on Tuesday and called any use of force in Ukraine a last resort, helping to ease East-West tension over fears of war.
+President Vladimir Putin ordered troops involved in a military exercise in western Russia back to base on Tuesday in an announcement that appeared intended to ease East-West tension over fears of war in Ukraine.

 But forces loyal to Moscow remained in control of Crimea, seized bloodlessly after Russian ally Viktor Yanukovich was ousted as Ukrainian president last month, and are surrounding military compounds of the Ukrainian army and navy.